Who may need safeguarding?

 Who may need safeguarding services?

-A person with care and support needs, living in the Portsmouth area who is at risk of, or experiencing, abuse or neglect and as a result of these needs is unable to protect themselves, will be able to access safeguarding support irrespective of their eligibility for services.
+A person with care and support needs, living in the Portsmouth area who is at risk of, or experiencing, abuse or neglect and as a result of their care and support needs is unable to protect themselves, will be able to access safeguarding support.
+They will be able to access help from safeguarding services even if they are not eligible for other social care services.

 This may be a person who: